-In the “Sea Formuli” game, a child is asked to discover the missing factor or operator in an equation relating three numbers.
-By making movements of both hands together, the child needs to drive the jellyfish with the correct number or operator into the empty basket thus filling-in the equation.
+In the “Sea Formuli” game, a student is asked to discover the missing factor or operator in an equation relating three numbers.
+By making movements of both hands together, the student needs to move the jellyfish with the correct number or operator into the empty basket thus filling-in the equation.

 This game promotes algebraic thinking.
-The teacher can choose whether the child will solve problems whether a number is missing from a specific operation with numbers within a given numeric range (e.g. addition with numbers 0-20 or the operant is missing) so that the child will be asked to identify how the three numbers are related.
+The teacher can choose whether the child will solve problems when a number is missing from a specific operation with numbers within a given numeric range for example, 0-20.
+The teacher can set the operant (addition, subtraction, etc.) to be missing so that the student will need to identify how the three numbers are related.
 The teacher/therapist can also adjust the timer for the completion of the problem-solving task.

-This game fosters immersion in the game and engagement as students can see their real image in the game scenery.
-Also, the teacher can choose whether the child will make movements of both hands together thus promoting bilateral coordination or she will practice hand movement (with grab & move or time-delay) from the top to bottom thus strengthening concentration and high-low hand movement efficiency.
+This game fosters immersion in the game and engagement as students can see their own real image in the game scenery.
+Also, the teacher can choose whether the child will make movements of both hands together thus promoting bilateral coordination or the student will practice hand movement (with grab & move or time-delay) from the top to bottom thus strengthening concentration and high-low hand movement efficiency.

 Are you ready to dive into the sea and drive the jellyfishes to the empty baskets?